|An example of a biorock workshop from 2005

 Nearly 60 participants attended the Third Biorock Coral Reef Restoration Workshop in Pemuteran, northwest Bali, Indonesia, during late November 2005.
 The Workshop was held at the Karang Lestari Project (“Protected Corals” in the Bahasa Indonesia language) in the Pemuteran Village Marine Protected Area.
 This is the world’s largest coral reef restoration project, and winner of national prizes for community-based environmental management and many international awards for ecotourism.
 The number of participants in the third workshop was about three times that of the second workshop (January 2004) and six times that of the first (October 2000).
 As in the previous workshop, the majority of participants were Indonesian, with the rest coming from Thailand, Australia, Japan, Malaysia, Singapore, Germany, Portugal, Italy, and Guam.
 The workshop was run purely from registration fees (with all Indonesian students admitted free) and in-kind donations of time, materials, equipment, and services by the organizers, sponsors, and lecturers, without any external funding.
-The workshop was led by Dr. Thomas J. Goreau, President of the Global Coral Reef Alliance (a non-profit organization of protection and sustainable management of coral reefs), and Professor Wolf Hilbertz, President of Sun and Sea (a non-profit organization for development of innovative construction materials), with extensive contributions by the participants.
+The workshop was led by Dr. Thomas J. Goreau, President of the Global Coral Reef Alliance, and Professor Wolf Hilbertz, President of Sun and Sea (a non-profit organization for development of innovative construction materials), with extensive contributions by the participants.